 - A variety of gear restrictions and closed areas affect both West Coast groundfish fisheries and fisheries that may take groundfish incidentally.
 These regulations are in place to reduce bycatch of overfished groundfish, to allow juvenile fish to escape through net meshes, and to protect sensitive groundfish habitat.

-In Alaska, petrale sole are included in the North Pacific Fishery Management Council’s Gulf of Alaska Groundfish Fishery Management Plan as part of the “shallow water flatfish” complex, and in the Bering Sea Aleutian Islands Groundfish Fishery Management Plan as part of the “other flatfish” complex.
+In Alaska, petrale sole are included in the North Pacific Fishery Management Council’s Gulf of Alaska Groundfish Fishery Management Plan as part of the “shallow water flatfish” complex, and in the Bering Sea and Aleutian Islands Groundfish Fishery Management Plan as part of the “other flatfish” complex.
 There is no directed fishery for this species in Alaska, and only minor amounts are landed incidentally in other fisheries.

 Petrale sole is an important commercial seafood species, prized for its taste.
 They often bring the highest price per pound among the trawl-caught flatfish on the West Coast.
 Petrale sole make up a substantial portion of annual revenues from the West Coast trawl fishery.
-In 2009, petrale sole landings were valued at $3.5 million, and landings in 2010 were valued at $2 million, and in 2011 landings were valued at almost $3 million, and 2012 landings were valued at more than $3 million.
+In 2009, petrale sole landings were valued at $3.5 million, landings in 2010 were valued at $2 million, and in 2011 landings were valued at almost $3 million, and 2012 landings were valued at more than $3 million.